Q & A

 1. As someone who has lived many lives – Master Swimmer, painter, businessman – what attracted you to writing fiction?

 A: In college I majored in English because I was trying to figure out who I was and wanted to become.
 Role models populated the wide world of literature, infused with every conceivable character.
 Cornell as a huge university was primarily oriented to vocations – engineering, architecture, industrial arts, pre-med.
 No way at eighteen could I embark on such a focus.
 Beyond reading fiction I discovered writing it allowed me to delve ever-more deeply into the basic mystery of life: what makes us tick?
 As a novelist I can ask questions and not necessarily seek answers.
-Fiction, as opposed to non-fiction, has meant for me to wonder and eavesdrop, not to espouse a point-of-view…to peel endless layers of the onion in pursuit of discovery, wisdom, tolerance of diversity, compassion.
+Fiction, as opposed to non-fiction, has meant for me to wander and eavesdrop, not to espouse a point-of-view…to peel endless layers of the onion in pursuit of discovery, wisdom, tolerance of diversity, compassion.

 2. Tell us about your background in business.